CPTPP partner: Australia

 - To reflect North American sourcing and production patterns, Canada secured a bilateral side letter with Australia that establishes an alternate rule of origin for motor vehicles.
 This includes a lower regional value content requirement, allowing Canadian auto manufacturers to benefit from preferential tariff treatment when exporting to Australia under the CPTPP.

-- The CPTPP will also allow companies to invest with greater confidence in Australia, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.
+- The CPTPP also allows companies to invest with greater confidence in Australia, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.

 - professional services (e.g. legal services, landscape architectural services)